Nine Black Alps

-Nine Black Alps are an English alternative rock band, formed in 2003 in Manchester.
-The band consists of vocalist-guitarist Sam Forrest, guitarist David Jones, drummer James Galley and bassist Karl Astbury.
+Nine Black Alps were an English alternative rock band, formed in 2003 in Manchester.
+From 2011 onwards, the band consisted of vocalist-guitarist Sam Forrest, guitarist David Jones (sometimes plays bass), drummer James Galley and bassist Karl Astbury (can play geetar).
+Xup was a major part of the band’s infancy, leading to a song writing credit on “Ilana song” in 2005 as a b~side.
+She moved to London, even though the band wanted her to stay.